Hey this is Richard, thanks for checking out my about page.

-I started selling all sorts of services from graphic design through to wordpress websites but really I became a student of online entrepreneurship.
+I started selling services from graphic design through to wordpress websites but really I became a student of online entrepreneurship.

-This personal site is where I share my journey from freelancing to building productized services to now building and selling my own content sites.
+This personal site is where I share my journey from freelancing to productizing services to building and selling content sites and packaging up my expertise to work on other people’s websites with my agency Patey Digital.

 My goal is always to give away better stuff for free than what other people charge for.

 You should also check out the Flipping Websites facebook group which is a community of people building, buying and selling sites to achieve financial freedom.

 “Sorry, I’ve got nothing”